Gunivers/Bookshelf/docs/Biome.rst

 ::

     # Once
-    execute as @a run glib:biome/get
+    execute as @a run glib.biome:get
-    execute as @a run glib:biome/get_temperature
+    execute as @a run glib.biome:get_temperature
-    execute as @a run glib:biome/can_rain
+    execute as @a run glib.biome:can_rain

     # See the result
     execute as @a[tag=glib.canRain] run say At my house it can rain!